alexalemi/blog.alexalemi.com/kl.md

 Really what we want to know is what is the probability that our beliefs are correct in light of evidence?
-Symbolically you might write this as $p(P|E)$ where $P$ is some belief distribution and $E$ is some evidence, data or observations.
+Symbolically you might write this as $p(P|E)$ where $P$ is some belief distribution and $E$ is some evidence, data, or observations.
 If we run Bayes Theorem we can see that:
 $$ p(P|E) = \frac{p(E|P) p(P)}{p(E)}. $$
 We can update our belief in our beliefs being correct by setting our updated weight in the belief $p(P|E)$ to be proportional to our initial weight $p(P)$ times the *likelihood* that the evidence we observed would have been generated if our belief was true $(p(E|P))$.
 The probability of the evidence given the belief $P$ is just the likelihood $P(E)$.
 Proportional because we would need to know how likely the evidence would be $p(E)$ amongst all possible beliefs.
 This last part, the <a href="https://en.wikipedia.org/wiki/Marginal_likelihood"><i>marginal likelihood</i></a>
 is notoriously difficult to compute.
-In principle it is asking us to evaluate how likely the evidence would be from all possible models.
+In principle, it is asking us to evaluate how likely the evidence would be from all possible models.

 However, we can make further progress if we content ourselves to not necessarily knowing the